 As a Minnesota transplant, wild rice is a kitchen staple that is quite new to me.
 I had the random bowl of wild rice soup here and there growing up, but it was definitely not a winter tradition, as it is in my husband’s family.
 Now I’ve grown to absolutely love the heartiness of wild rice.
 I not only use it in soups, but in casseroles and grain salads whenever I can, such as this Cranberry Squash Wild Rice Salad.

 Recently I happened upon Lund’s and Byerly’s Wild Rice Medley.
 It is a combination of Minnesota-grown wild rice, brown basmati rice, red Jasmine rice, and split baby garbanzo beans.
 I love the different textures and flavors in this medley, and knew it would be a perfect base for a Thanksgiving grain salad.

 Especially with all of the heavy, cream-loaded recipes that grace our Thanksgiving dinner tables, I thought we could use a healthier wild rice salad to lighten things up.
 This Cranberry and Squash Wild Rice Salad fits that bill exactly and is just bursting with yummy things.

-Along with the wild rice medley, I added fresh cranberries that were lightly sautéed in orange juice, honey, and rosemary to get them slightly softened and add a touch o sweetness.
-I also roasted slices of delicata squash, which is one of my favorite squash varieties, not only because it is delicious but it does not need to be peeled.
+Along with the wild rice medley, I added fresh cranberries.
+I lightly sautéed them in orange juice, honey, and rosemary.
+They were slightly softened and add a touch o sweetness.
+I also roasted slices of delicata squash, which is one of my favorite squash varieties.
+Not only is it delicious but it does not need to be peeled.
 The salad is finished off with a maple vinaigrette and some lightly toasted chopped pecans.

-The last great thing about this salad is that it can be prepared a day in advance, which means one less thing to cook on Turkey Day!
+The last great thing about this Cranberry Squash Wild Rice Salad is that it can be prepared a day in advance.
+This means one less thing to cook on Turkey Day!